0xgaut/gitbook/docs/resources/support.md

 #### How does Universal maintain transparency and security?

 - uAssets are fully backed 1:1 by reserves held in regulated custodians
-- All minting and redemption operations are transparent and verifiable on-chain
+- All minting and redemption operations are transparent and verifiable onchain
 - Merchants and custodians are permissioned entities, ensuring responsible management of assets
 - Reserves can be audited at anytime using [zkProof verification](https://www.universal.xyz/reserves)